tqvarnst/jboss-eap-jdg-httpsession-offload-demo/README.md

  * Now bring the `eap_node1` instance UP again.
 ```
-./startServers.sh eap_node1 0
+./servers.sh start eap_node1 0
 ```

- * open the app in the browser: `http://localhost:8080/payment-cdi-event`
+ * open the app in the browser: `http://localhost:8080/jboss-payment-cdi-event`
  * you should see the same data!!!

 ---